 Jack Ma leaves China for the first time since regulatory woes began

-Jack Ma leaves China for the first time since regulatory woes began3 min read .
-Updated: 20 Oct 2021, 05:55 PM IST

 - The Alibaba co-founder’s trip to Europe suggests he hasn’t been banned from leaving the country by Chinese authorities